Arms of a businessman using a calculator and laptop.

 How To Calculate Cost Basis For Real Estate

-The cost basis of a property has critical tax implications.
-Here’s an example to show how cost basis is calculated in the real world.
+The cost basis of a property has critical tax implications, so you’ll need to know how to calculate it before you file your taxes.
+Let’s take a look at an example of how cost basis is calculated in the real world:

 Let’s say that you purchase a property as a primary residence for a purchase price of $250,000.
 Over the years, you put in another $50,000 worth of home improvements, such as a new bathroom and kitchen.
 Those upgrades increased your adjusted basis to $300,000.

 At some point, you put $5,000 of solar panels on the roof.
 But a tax credit of $5,000 made this transaction a wash in terms of cost basis.
-With these costs, your current cost basis is $300,000.
-After 10 years in the home, you decide to move on.
-The home fetches a selling price of $450,000.
+With these costs, your current cost basis remains $300,000.
+After 10 years in the home, you decide to move and to sell your current house.
+The home fetches a selling price of $500,000 and you still owe $200,000 on the mortgage.
+This means your capital gains from the sale of your home is $300,000 in profits.

-When you sell, you gain $150,000 in profits.
-At tax time, you might be subject to capital gains tax on the profits.
-However, as a homeowner that has lived in the home for two of the last five years, you can exclude up to $250,000 of that gain from your income.
-This could be up to $500,000 if filing a joint return.
+At tax time, you’re normally subject to capital gains tax on the profits of a sale of your home or property.
+However, if you’re a homeowner that has lived in the home for 2 of the last 5 years, you can exclude up to $250,000 of that gain from your income, or $500,000 if filing a joint return with your spouse.

 The Bottom Line

 The cost basis in real estate is an important point at tax time.
-Although the impacts of cost basis really come into play when selling a home, it’s critical to understand where your cost basis stands ahead of a sale.
+The impacts of cost basis are most important when selling a home.
+However, it’s critical to understand where your cost basis stands ahead of a sale and to keep track of the adjusted cost basis while you own the property.
 Otherwise, you could be on the hook for a tax bill that you can’t afford.